hamersaw/doodle/docs/paper-outline.md

     - sketches are small, checkpointing is fast, perform often
 - **figure** -  primary and secondary replica convergence (gantt chart)

-## querying and retrieving sketched data
+## initializing files
+- files are initialized with variety of metadata attributes
+    - sketch id - unique identifier for sketch
+    - query - combination of filters on data
+    - data format - data may be generated in a number of formats
+- full resolution data is generated impromptu
+#### query definition
 - query support for numeric constraints (<, <=, ==, >=, >)
     - present SQL-like interface
-- data generated client-side
-    - algorithm defined in SketchPlugin code
 - on failure, secondary replicas proivde the ability to query on-disk data
     - iteratively parses small portions in-memory (small memory footprint)
-- **figure** - querying on in-memory vs on-disk (failure)

-## generation of synthetic datasets
-- data in transit is sketched
+- **figure** - compare throughput and latency of cluster queries (on-disk and off-disk)
+#### dataset format
+- support for myriad file formats
+    - __table__ (csv, binary, netcdf, hdf5)

+## performing in-memory analytics
+- each sketchfs node emulates HDFS namenode and datanode functionality
+#### namenode - serving metadata
+- file metadata is available on every sketchfs node
+    - number of observations at each node
+#### datanode - serving blocks
+- blocks are computed in view of observation counts at each node
-- generate synthetic observations client-side (very fast)
+- synthetic datasets are generated impromptu
+    - alleviates memory contention
-- sketch specific algorithms defined during plugin implementation
+- sketch specific algorithms are defining within plugins
-    - fennel -
+    - fennel - TODO - describe
-    - synopsis -
+    - synopsis - TODO - describe
-- **figure** - speed of querying vs. generating synthetic datasets
+- **figure** - speed of generating synthetic datasets
 - **figure** - synthetic dataset statistical representation (kruskal-wallis, and interfeature)

-## analytics
-- by using Anamnesis we can present an in-memory, sketch aligned, HDFS compatible interface
-- reference paper to show speed improvements over HDFS

 # evaluation
 ## evaluation setup